 Bachelor of Science in Supply Chain Management

-The Bachelor of Science in Supply Chain Management (BS SCM) at the Jindal School of Management is designed for students seeking to focus their business education by developing a working expertise and knowledge in the different elements of the supply chain.
-Students will learn how these elements work together to create performance-driven operations.
-Our BS SCM program gives you the knowledge, skills and applied research experience you need to help your future employers maximize efficiency and profitability.
+The Bachelor of Science in Supply Chain Management (BS SCM) at the Jindal School of Management is a 120 semester credit hours STEM (Science, Technology, Engineering and Mathematics) degree program that is designed for students seeking to focus their business education by developing a working expertise and knowledge in the different elements of the supply chain.
+Upon completing the BS Supply Chain Management program, students have gained the knowledge, skills and applied research experience needed to help their your future employers maximize efficiency and profitability.

 - Solid understanding of supply chain management and effective practices.